Residency in Clinical Pathology

 - Assisting in the organization and teaching of continuing education seminars offered at the College of Veterinary Medicine, e.g. New York State Veterinary Conference.

 The resident will perform applied clinical pathologic-related research under the supervision of the clinical pathologists beginning in the first year of the program.
 Prospective, hypothesis-driven research is expected and will culminate in the publication of results in a peer-reviewed journal as well as presentation of results at the annual meeting of the ACVP.
 During the course of their research, residents will acquire skills in study design, laboratory techniques, and scientific writing.
 Residents are expected to write a Share the Future grant for the ACVP or apply for other funding opportunities.
 If available, residents are required to take a statistical course during their training program.
 Residents are also encouraged to publish individual case reports, submit mystery slide cases or case discussions for presentation at the annual meeting of the ACVP, and participate in collaborative research with other members of the college community.
-For further information on research interests of the current faculty and research projects undertaken by current and previous residents refer to the information provided under Current Residents.
+For further information on research interests of the current faculty and research projects undertaken by current and previous residents, click on the faculty names above and refer to information provided under Current Residents and Past Trainees.

 Structured Activities, Seminars, and Rounds